banner border

 Your short–term capital gains are taxed at your regular Income Tax rate - up to 45% plus the 5.5% solidarity surcharge.
 Short-term capital gains refer to any asset held less than a year at the point of disposal.

 Meanwhile, your long-term capital gains are not subject to tax.
-So any crypto you’ve held for more than a year is tax free when you sell, swap or spend it.
+So any crypto you’ve held for more than a year is tax free when you sell, swap, or spend it.

-Take advantage of tax free thresholds
+Take advantage of tax exempt limits

 Each taxpayer has a couple of tax-free thresholds each financial year, both for capital gains and income.

-Track unrealised losses
+Track unrealized losses

 Harvest crypto losses